AlemclSec/AlemclSec/README.md

 Interested in Network Security and all that it brings!

-I’m currently studying Ethical hacking, intending to be certified
+I’m currently studying Ethical hacking, intending to be certified!

-I joined GitHub to find similar enthusiasts with the goal of:
+I joined GitHub to find similar enthusiasts with the intent of

-expanding our knowledge and creating beneficial projects
+expanding our knowledge and creating fun projects!

 (Note: Project may or may not be helpful XD!)

-To reach me
+To reach me,
-  --email--

 <!---